 Thank you for your interest!
 At Berkana, our students are learning how to become amazing massage therapists and a big part of their training is to provide massage therapy to the public in our simulated work experience.
-We invite the public in to receive massage therapy from our students in the second, third and fourth quarter of their 5-month program.
+We invite the public to receive massage therapy from our students in the second, third and fourth quarter of their 5-month program.
 The students get a chance to practice their new skills, and our clients are able to receive exceptional body work for a fraction of the normal cost of a massage.
 We normally offer 60-minute massages throughout the student terms in the Spring and Fall.
 We also have a very special offering of 90-minute massages at the end of the students’ program.
 All of the student massages are $40.00 per hour.
-Tips are not accepted or expected and all proceeds go to materials and cost to run our supervised clinical practicum.
+Tips are not accepted or expected and all proceeds beyond our clinic operational costs go toward our student scholarship program.

 IMPORTANT: We cannot provide massage therapy for clients who are sick, have a fever, are contagious in any way, feel dizzy, are intoxicated in any manner, or who have certain medical conditions.